How do you feel about your manager and what makes a good manager, well.. good?

 Another aspect of what makes a good manager within product management is the ability to solve problems.

-Shepherding a product along to market and ensuring it addresses users’ pain points is just one part of this.
+Shepherding a product along to the market and ensuring it addresses users’ pain points is just one part of this.

 Another is managing the issues that arise throughout the product’s lifecycle, whether these are of a conceptual or technical nature.